ahadas/ahadas.github.io/_posts/2020-7-4-multi-cluster-configurations.md

 title: Multi-Cluster Configuration with Kubernetes
 ---

 Few months ago I've examined the ability to propagate configurations to Kubernetes clusters in a multi-cluster environment.
-Here I describe the process and tools in the hope that it will be helpful for others that try to do the same thing.
+Here I describe the process and tools in the hope that it will be useful for others that try to do the same thing.

 # Background